jon-jacky/home/computing.md

    a proper research result consists in a method for casting planning-like tasks as technical problems that running computer systems can solve.

-   ...
+   AI researchers can build computer models of reasoning in particular domains because their discourse is, in one sense, precise.
+But they can only make such a wide range of domains commensurable with one another because their discourse is, in another sense, vague.
+At any given time, AI's discursive repertoire consists of a set of technical schemata, each consisting of a restricted semantic field and a specific family of technical methods.
+Among the most prominent technical schemata are "planning" and "knowledge". ...
 Absolutely any structure or purposivity in anybody's behavior, for example, can be interpreted as the result of planning.
 This is not a hypothesis -- it is simply how the word is used.
 Miller, Galanter, and Pribram's *Plans and the Structure of Behavior* (1960), despite its lack of technical demonstrations, is nonetheless the field's original textbook in the rhetoric of planning.
 Absolutely any enduring competence, likewise, can be interpreted as a manifestation of knowledge ...

    The strategic vagueness of AI vocabulary ... does permit AI's methods to seem broadly applicable, even when particular applications require a